Seq # 185320010

 Imago

-Forewing ground colour orange-brown, two large, white striae at the costa and two supplementary, but much smaller striae before the apex.
+The forewing ground color is orange-brown, with two large, white striae at the costa and two supplementary, but much smaller striae before the apex.
 A semi-circular black dot in the apical area.

 Museum specimens